Nothing fun about it, according to Graham Lewis

 Top fundraiser for Paint the Town Red 2025!

-Not only did Graham complete the event, but he also became the top fundraiser for Paint the Town Red 2025, raising over $7000 for his efforts!
+Not only did Graham complete the event, but he also became the top fundraiser for Paint the Town Red 2025, raising over $7000!

 We’re so pleased to have Graham as part of Arrow’s community of fundraisers and supporters.
 The funds Graham has raised will go towards our patient support program, helping others who are facing stem cell transplants like Graham once did.